Accenture/VulFi/README.md

 * When you request the parameter with index that is out of bounds any call to a function will be marked as `Low` priority.
 This is a way to avoid missing cross references where it was not possible to correctly get all parameters (this mainly applies to disassembly mode).
 * When you search within the VulFi view and change context out of the view and come back, the view will not load.
 You can solve this either by terminating the search operation before switching the context, moving the VulFi view to the side-view so that it is always visible or by closing and re-opening the view (no data will be lost).
 * Scans for more exotic architectures end with a lot of false positives.
+* With addition of multi-select operations in the VulFi chooser, the refresh operations sometimes fails to update the view.
+If you notice that your changes were not reflected, use `Ctrl+U` shortcut ot manually refresh the view (couple times).